mystborn/TaffyScript/Contributing.md

 If you'd like to contribute to TafyScript, there are plenty of opportunities to do so.
+If you have any questions, feel free to ask me on Discord (@mystborn#0264).
+I'm almost always online.

 The most important ways to contribute don't even require any digging through the source code.
 These include:
 * Art!
 If you're creatively inclined, I'd love to see any art that could be applied to the language.